-This is essentially a measure of how long you’ve been using credit.
-Since you’re just starting out, it will take time and patience to build this part up.
-But the good news is that it makes up only 15% of your FICO credit score, so it’s not going to make or break your credit.
+This factor measures how long you’ve used credit.
+When you’re just starting out, it will take time and patience to build your credit history.
+But the good news is, this factor makes up only 15% of your FICO credit score.

-In addition to considering your oldest credit account, another figure credit scoring models use to calculate your length of credit history is through your average age of accounts.
+In addition to considering your oldest credit account, another figure credit scoring models use to calculate your length of credit history is the average age of accounts.
 For example, if you open a new credit card account today, your average age of accounts is one month.

-Over time, however, that average will grow.
-Then once you apply for another card or a loan, the average will include the age of both accounts, making it go down.
+Over time, however, that average will increase.
+Then, once you apply for another card or a loan, the average will include the age of both accounts, making it go down.

 4. Credit mix

 Lenders like to see that you can manage multiple types of credit.
-For example, having a credit card, an auto loan, and a mortgage is better than having just one of those.
+For example, having a credit card, an auto loan, and a mortgage is better than having just one type of credit.

-This factor only makes up 10% of your FICO credit score, however, so don’t go out and get multiple loans just for the sake of boosting your credit score.
-It’s best to work on this one over time as you naturally need different types of loans.
+This factor only makes up 10% of your FICO credit score, however, so don’t take out multiple loans just for the sake of boosting your credit score.
+It’s best to work on this over time as you naturally need different types of loans.

 5. New credit

-That means that checking your own credit score or having a landlord or employer check won’t negatively impact your credit score.
+Fortunately, though, soft inquiries won’t affect your credit score.
+This means that checking your own credit score or having a landlord or employer check won’t negatively affect your credit score.
 The same goes if a lender checks your credit to send you a pre-approval offer.
-These types of inquiries are called soft inquiries.

-Now that you know what goes into your credit score, it’s easier to know what you need to do to take the next step and establish good credit habits.
-Here are a few things you can do now to achieve that goal.
+Now that you know what goes into your credit score, it’s easier to establish good credit habits.
+Here’s how to build credit in a new country.

 1. Get access to credit

-It’s not easy getting approved for a credit account without a credit history, but it’s not impossible.
+It’s not easy receiving a credit account without a credit history, but it’s not impossible.
 Here are a few options to consider:

-Student credit cards: If you’re a college student, a student credit card is a great way to start building credit.
-These cards are unsecured, which means you don’t need a security deposit to get approved.
-Also, some offer rewards every time you use the card.
+- Student credit cards: If you’re a college student, a student credit card is a great way to start building credit.
+These are unsecured cards, which means you don’t need a security deposit for approval.
+Also, some credit card companies offer rewards every time you use the card.

-Secured credit cards: If you’re not a college student or you can’t get approved for a student credit card, a secured credit card is a solid alternative.
-The main drawback to these credit cards is that they require a security deposit — typically equal to your credit limit — to get approved.
+- Secured credit cards: If you’re not a college student or you aren’t approved for a student credit card, a secured card is a solid alternative.
+The main drawback to these credit cards is that they require a security deposit — typically equal to your credit limit — for approval.
 Otherwise, they function the same as regular credit cards.

-As a side note, it’s important to keep in mind that rent and utility payments do not typically help you improve your credit.
-If you stop making them, however, your landlord or utility company could send your account to collections, which will damage your credit score.
+If you’re learning how to build credit, keep in mind that rent and utility payments do not typically help you improve your credit.
+If you stop making these payments, however, your landlord or utility company could send your account to collections, which will damage your credit score.

 2. Make payments on time every time